CzxingcHen/VeriStrong/README.md

 ## Reproduce Experiments

-Since the variants of the backend of VeriStrong (built on top of Minisat) is controlled by macros, we provide several pre-compiled versions to reproduce experiments.
+Since the variants of the backend of VeriStrong (built on top of Minisat) is controlled by macros, we provide several pre-compiled versions to reproduce experiments, see `precompiled.zip`.

 ### fig 5